Nonparametric hazard rate estimation with associated kernels and minimax bandwidth choice: Settings

+\end{definition} Definition \ref{def:order_beta} requires that all moments $n\leq \lfloor \beta \rfloor$ of $Z_{t,b}$ have the same order $O(b^{\gamma\beta})$.
+In particular, when $\beta=2$, this means that the bias $\Lambda(t,b)$ and variance $Var(Z_{t,b})$ terms should be of order $O(b^{2\gamma})$.
+Similar assumptions are made in \cite{esstafa:hal-04112846} for an associated kernel density estimator when $\beta=2$, but the bias term is only assumed to be of order $O(b^{\gamma})$, which does not allow to reach the optimal asymptotic rate of convergence obtained in Theorem \ref{thm:MSE_k} and Theorem \ref{thm:MISE_k} in Section \ref{sec:conv_results}.

-\paragraph{Assumptions} For an associated kernel $\kappa_{t,b}$, we now introduce the following assumptions, which are used to prove the results of Sections \ref{sec:results} and \ref{subsec:normal}.
-We denote $L^{\infty}_{\text{loc}}(E,F)$ the set of functions from $E$ to $F$ bounded on any compact set.
+\paragraph{Assumptions} For an associated kernel $(\kappa_{t,b})$ of order $(\beta,\gamma)$, we now introduce the following assumptions, which are used to prove the results of Sections \ref{sec:results} and \ref{subsec:normal}.
+We denote $L^{\infty}_{\text{loc}}(E,H)$ the set of functions from $E$ to $H$ bounded on any compact set.
+The first assumption is specific to associated kernels, as it is trivially verified by classical kernels, and is needed to compute with precision the rest term in the equivalent of the Mean Square Error (MSE), but can be omitted for first order results, as in the case of density kernel estimation (\cite{esstafa:hal-04112846}).